Vonage Video API Pricing Page

 This article discusses pricing for core Video API usage, with expanded details useful for existing Vonage users.
 To get started, see our standard pricing page for a general overview, for pricing of additional services, such as recording, streaming, and SIP, and for pricing of subscription-based advanced features.
 The pricing for all these additional features is the same as previously.

-Vonage Video API Pricing 2021
+Vonage Video API Pricing 2021 Update

 Vonage has added a simplified participant-based usage pricing model for the Video API in 2021.
 As of July 2021, this is available for all users, either by working with your account manager for users with custom contracts, or automated through the Account Portal for our self-service users (see below).

-Your current billing will not change unless you explicitly change the pricing model for your account.
+If your account was created prior to this change and utilizes the stream-subscribed minute pricing model, your billing will not change unless you explicitly change the pricing model for your account.
 A Video API account can only use one pricing model.
 The new model is intended to make multiparty video use-cases easier, including NxN meetings and few-to-many (broadcast) webinars and event use-cases.
 If you predominantly have one-to-one or one-to-many (broadcast) use-cases, or negotiated pricing, then you will find that both models are similar.
 Nonetheless, the participant-based model can be used for all use-cases, including one-to-one, and so users changing to the participant model do not need to keep the previous stream-subscribed model.

 Participant Minute Model